Xilinx/VMC_Help/HLS/HLS_Kernel_Function/README.md

 ## Parameters
 #### Kernel header file
-String, Mandatory

 The name of the HLS kernel header file that contains the function declaration.
-The string could be just the file name, a relative path to the file or an absolute path of the file.
+The string could be just the file name, a relative path to the file, or an absolute path of the file.
 Use the browse button to select the file.

 #### Kernel function
 The name of the kernel function in C/C++ for which the HLS Kernel block is to be created.